 POSSIBLE CAUSES: Vitamin B-12 and folate deficiency.
 Other causes may include: Malnutrition, malabsorption, age, cancer, drugs, medication, stress, refined diet, stimulants, hormonal imbalance (thyroid), chronic inflammation, bleeding (menstruation, haemorrhoids, stomach ulcers), liver dysfunction & toxicity, rheumatoid arthritis

 SYMPTOMS: Low iron, low haemoglobin and rbc leading to low oxygen in the body lack of appetite, constipation, headache, irritability, inability to concentrate, fatigue, pale skin, dry mouth.

-– Methylcobalamin (must be sublingual) 2,000 to 3,000 mcg a day under the tongue (only with breakfast) for one month.
+– Methylcobalamin (best form of B12) (must be sublingual) 2,000 to 3,000 mcg a day under the tongue (only with breakfast) for one month.
 After 3 months take only 1,000 to 2,000 mcg a day (with breakfast).
 Read very interesting article on VITAMIN B12 >

 – Folic acid: 800mcg twice a day with meals.
 After that 400mcg.

 – Take a lot of natural iron every day.
 Iron in spirulina is 45 times more concentrated than in spinach!
 Chlorella and Molasses (2 tablespoons a day) are also very good sources of iron.
 Avoid synthetic iron.

 – Vitamin D3 supplements (20-30,000 IU a day) as it assists in making of blood.
 Take also magnesium as vitamin D3 leads to its deficiency.

 – Vitamin C (only in the form of L-ascorbic acid): not less than 1,000mg with breakfast,